In its recent action plan on teacher workload, the DfE recommends that assessment data should be collected once and used many times.

 “Our leadership team loves the pre-made analysis graphs and tables that they can access and find it very straightforward to adapt these or create their own.

 “I love the ability to look at each subject and see which strands are strengths and which are areas for development.
 Classroom Monitor enables our subject leaders to really know their subject inside out.
 It’s the starting point for their subject development plans and therefore the starting point to raise standards.”

-Peter Richardson is Assistant Head at Walton-le-Dale Community Primary School in Lancashire.
+Peter Richardson is Deputy Head at Walton-le-Dale Community Primary School in Lancashire.
 The school has a pupil roll of 438 and is rated ‘good’ by Ofsted.
 They’ve been using Classroom Monitor for over 2 years.